-6 If he did indeed write more than the two letters, we have no copy of the added material.
-(Maybe he died before he could.)
-7 Peter never forgot that VOICE; he even coined the phrase, Magnificent Glory, to describe the source.
+1 Peter never forgot that VOICE; he even coined the phrase, Magnificent Glory, to describe the source.
 Evidently what happened on that mountain was totally overwhelming.
-What happened there turned an ordinary mountain into a 'holy' one.
+What happened there turned an ordinary mountain into a "holy" one.

-8 Verses 16-18 have to do with the transfiguration experience: those present had a foretaste of 'the power and coming' of the Lord; they experienced a microcosm of the Millennial Kingdom.
+2 Verses 16-18 have to do with the transfiguration experience: those present had a foretaste of "the power and coming" (verse 16) of the Lord; they experienced a microcosm of the Millennial Messianic Kingdom.